Cadets in the Austin Fire Department must meet the fitness expectations on the first day of the Academy. Those include:

 Familiarity with variations of the squat, deadlift, overhead press, and bent-over row

 Applications will be accepted during a specific timeframe.
 Qualified applicants will be assigned their test date.
-The 2023 Fire Cadet Application is now live and will be open until 4 p.m.
-CDT on Wednesday, March 29.
-No applications will be accepted after that time.
+Applications for the 2023 Fire Cadet Hiring Process are now closed.

 A general aptitude test designed to test your abilities in areas including, but not limited to, verbal comprehension, deductive reasoning, and mechanical aptitude.
 No prior knowledge about the fire service required.
 A free applicant preparation guide is available to download: 2023 AFD Written Exam Study Guide